 Stadium: University of Phoenix Stadium, Glendale AZ

-New England Patriots 14
+Final score: New York Giants 17, New England Patriots 14

-The Patriots' sixth Super Bowl appearance started with the longest drive in Super Bowl history.
+The Patriots’ sixth Super Bowl appearance started with the longest drive in Super Bowl history.
 The Giants took 9:59 seconds off the clock and a 3-0 lead after being stopped on 3rd-and-11.
-New England answered with a five minute drive to take the lead on the first play of the second quarter.
+New England answered with a five-minute drive to take the lead on the first play of the second quarter.
 Laurence Maroney rushed the ball into the endzone from one yard out to put the Patriots ahead 7-3.

-Neither team was able to drive the ball into scoring range until the Giants' first drive of the fourth quarter, when the team took a 10-7 lead.
+Neither team was able to drive the ball into scoring range until the Giants’ first drive of the fourth quarter, when they took a 10-7 lead.
 The Patriots relied almost exclusively on their passing attack to re-gain the lead; something they were able to do with 2:45 left in the game, when Tom Brady found Randy Moss for the touchdown.

 Up 14-10, the Patriots’ defense had to stop the Giants from driving 83 yards.
 They had a chance to stop them on 4th-and-1 – but could not do it.
 They had the chance to intercept them with 1:20 left in the game – but could not do it.
 They had the chance to sack Eli Manning on 3rd-and-5 – but could not do it.
 Instead, Manning found David Tyree, who somehow was able to come down with a 32-yard pass.
 Four plays later, the Giants were up 17-14.
 The Patriots had 30 seconds and three timeouts to answer – but could not do it.